wso2/docs-is/en/docs/samples/sso-for-saml-apps.md

 # Configuring Single Sign On Using SAML

-This page guides you through configuring [single sign on authentication](insertlink) between two SAML web applications using two **sample applications** called Pickup Dispatch and Pickup Manager.
+This page guides you through configuring [single sign on authentication](insertlink) between two SAML web applications.
+This is demonstrated using two **sample applications** called Pickup Dispatch and Pickup Manager.

 ----
 If you have have your own application, click the button below.